cakephp-fr/openweathermap/README.md

 ## Using

-You can fetch weather forecast for any cities with theses 3 functions : getWeatherByCityId getWeatherByCityName getWeatherByGeoloc
+You can fetch weather forecast for any cities with theses 3 functions:
+- getWeatherByCityId
+- getWeatherByCityName
+- getWeatherByGeoloc

-For example into a shell code :
-For this example, a $sites table contain every information about the city (name, long/lat or weathersite_id)
+For example into a shell code : for this example, a $sites table contain every information about the city (name, long/lat or weathersite_id):

 ```php
 public function main()